Verssae/NeuroJIT/README.md

     Saved plot to data/plots/commit_distribution_apachejit.png
     ```

-    Check the figures saved in the corresponding directory.
+    Please check the figures saved in the corresponding directory.

 #### 3) An Example of NeuroJIT Usage

-NeuroJIT is designed to calculate commit understandability features from any project’s commits.
+NeuroJIT is currently designed to calculate commit understandability features from method-level commits of projects.
 You can calculate the features using the following `neurojit_cli.py` script:

 ```Shell
 $ docker exec -it neurojit-ase python scripts/neurojit_cli.py calculate --project REPONAME --commit-hash COMMIT_HASH
 ```

-For example, to calculate the features for the `8f40a7` commit in the `ActiveMQ` project, run the following command:
+For example, to calculate the features for the `8f40a7` commit in the `ActiveMQ` project, execute the following command:

 ```Shell
 $ docker exec -it neurojit-ase python scripts/neurojit_cli.py calculate --project activemq --commit-hash 8f40a7